Understanding Flybarless RC Helicopters:

 Standard FBL RX Connectivity Wiring1.
 Standard RX FBL Connectivity Wiring

 Pictured above is a typical standard RX wiring connection.
-This is the most common FBL connectivity method and is support by most flybarless units.
+This is the most basic FBL connectivity method and is support by most flybarless units; but it's likely going to be phased out is my guess.
 A multi conductor wire harness consisting of at minimum 7 wires (your 5 control channels plus +/- power) is used to connect all the RX's output channels to the FBL's input channels as well as feed power back to the RX.

 FBL System Standard PWM Wiring HarnessFBL System 10 Conductor Standard PWM Wiring Harness